orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Owner-Group.md

 ## Configuration

+### Since Orbeon Forms 4.9

+There is no particular configuration.

+### With Orbeon Forms 4.8.x (eXist database only)

-For eXist, you also need to set the following property:
+When using this features with eXist, you need to set the following property:

 ```xml
 <property as="xs:string"
           name="oxf.xforms.forward-submission-headers"
           value="Orbeon-Username Orbeon-Roles Orbeon-Group"/>
 ```

+### With Orbeon Forms 4.3

-On 4.3, this feature was not enabled by default.
-It is enabled by default since 4.4, so if you're using 4.4 or newer, you don't need to worry about this.
-But if you're specifically on 4.3, you should set the following 2 properties if you want enable owner/group-based permissions:
+With Orbeon Forms 4.3, owner/group-based permissions were not enabled by default, and you must set the following 2 properties to enable them:

 ```xml
 <property as="xs:boolean" name="oxf.fr.support-owner-group" value="true"/>